 One of the most impressive advancements in the world of guitars in recent years has been the quality improvement in so called, “cheap”, guitars.
 It wasn’t so long ago that players avoided inexpensive acoustics like the plague because of their boxy tones, lack of tuning stability, and overall terrible construction.

-- Best Cheap Acoustic Guitar Reviews
+- Best Cheap Acoustic Guitars: Individual Reviews

-- Final Thoughts on Cheap Acoustic Guitars
+- Final Thoughts on The Best Cheap Acoustic Guitars

 The Fender Sonoran Mini is our Top Pick.
 With this guitar you’re getting a solid spruce top for bright punchy tones, and mahogany back and sides to provide sonic balance.
 It has a fantastic neck, and thanks to its ¾ size, it makes a perfect travel companion, too.

 If you’re looking to go as cheap as possible and still get a great guitar, our Best Budget option, the Epiphone Starling is a great place to start.
 It has classic Epiphone looks, it offers rock solid build quality, and considering the price, it sounds fantastic.

 Players looking to get the very best cheap guitar on the market must take a look at our Editor’s Choice, the Epiphone J-45 Studio.
 This is a more affordable version of the classic slope shouldered Gibson J-45 and offers a lot of similarities at a fraction of the price.